ljones278/ODOTS-Release/docs/README.md

 ## Progress

 Ongoing progress on the ODOTS proof of concept is being documented [here](https://justonemoreresistor.blogspot.com/search/label/ODOTS).
-Currently further development is waiting on the production of PCBs, in the meantime progress is continuing on writing tutorials and documentation for the Specification and User Guide.
+Currently it is full steam ahead producing a set of units that can be used in a practical demonstration, as way of closing the proof of concept stage of this project.

 ### Contributing